lg/lg.io/_posts/2015-07-05-revised-and-much-faster-run-your-own-highend-cloud-gaming-service-on-ec2.markdown

 This is the perfect solution for you fanatics that love to play AAA games but are stuck with one of the new fan-less Macbooks (or similarly slow machines).
 This is a pretty awesome alternative to building out a new gaming PC.
 Just make sure you have a good internet connection (ideally 30mbit+ plus <50ms ping to the [closest Amazon datacenter](http://cloudping.info)).
 This article will assume you're on a Mac client, though it should work on Linux or Windows with some minor changes in the client tools.

 **TLDR: I have made an AMI for you to use such that you don't need to go through this lengthy step-by-step.
-Note you become less of a badass if you use the AMI and not do it yourself ;).
-[See instructions below](#tldr).**
+Note you become less of a badass if you use the AMI instead of doing it yourself ;).
+[See instructions below](#using-the-pre-made-ami).**

 ### Costs

 Believe it or not, it's actually not that expensive to play games this way.
-Although you could potentially _save moneys_ by steaming all your games, cost savings isn't really the primary purpose.
+Although you could potentially _save moneys_ by streaming all your games, cost savings isn't really the primary purpose.
 Craziness is, of course. :)

 - **$0.11/hr**  Spot instance of a g2.2xlarge
 - **$0.41/hr**  Streaming 10mbit at $0.09/GB